Module Federation with Vite

 Updating or fixing bugs in a specific feature only requires modifying the relevant microfrontend, without impacting the entire application.
 This simplifies maintenance and reduces the risk of introducing regressions.

 This approach reduce team communications and encourage teams to communicate asynchronously through documentation, issue trackers, and code reviews.
-This allows teams to work at their own pace and focus on their tasks without interruptions.
-It also provides a clear record of communication, reducing the need for repeated conversations and misunderstandings.

 However, it's important to remember that microfrontends don't eliminate the need for communication altogether because teams still need to coordinate on shared infrastructure, design principles, and overall application strategy.